For the media

 • Pale or blue, clammy skin, such as blue or purple lips or fingertips

 An individual suspected of having an overdose should receive immediate medical help.
-People with loved ones who have a drug addiction should consider carrying naloxone, a medication that helps to reverse effects from an opioid overdose.
+People with loved ones who have a drug addiction should consider carrying naloxone, a medication that helps to reverse the effects of an opioid overdose.
 The medicine comes in either an injectable form or a nasal spray — commonly known under the brand name Narcan — and is available from pharmacists, local public health groups or health departments.

 “It is critical to still get medical attention even after receiving naloxone,” says Dr. Shinar.
 “The medicine works in the body for only 30 to 90 minutes.
 So, depending on the effect of the opioids in the body, an individual may need multiple doses of naloxone or further treatment.”